 Laminate flooring is a popular choice for many homeowners.
 It combines affordability, durability, and style, offering the elegant look of hardwood at a fraction of the price.
 Whether you’re looking to upgrade your living room or refresh a high-traffic area, laminate’s scratch and stain-resistant qualities make it a perfect flooring selection.
 Plus, it’s incredibly easy to install.
-At Flooring Surgeons, we have prepared this guide to teach you everything about installing laminate flooring.
-Let’s get started!

-Before You Begin laminate instalation
+Before You Begin to Laminate Installation

 While laminate can be installed in most areas of your home, spaces with high moisture levels, such as kitchens and bathrooms, require extra caution.
-That’s because laminate is water resistant, but it isn’t waterproof.
+That’s because laminate is water-resistant, but it isn’t waterproof.
 In such areas, large spillages and prolonged exposure to moisture cause lasting damage to your flooring.
 Laminate is ideal for high-traffic areas like hallways and living rooms due to its durability.
 Its HDF (high-density fiberboard) core and scratch-resistant wear layer provide extra strength.
-Now, before you begin, you should carry out some preparation
+Now, before you begin, you should carry out some preparation.

 Check the packs!

 It’s important to inspect each plank for defects.
 If you find any, address them before starting the installation.
-For commercial use, it’s better to consider laminate rated either AC4 or AC5, which make it perfect for rooms such as office spaces (AC4) or large department stores and public buildings (AC5).
+For commercial use, it’s better to consider laminate rated either AC4 or AC5, which makes it perfect for rooms such as office spaces (AC4) or large department stores and public buildings (AC5).

 Site Conditions for Laying Laminate Flooring

-• Humidity levels should be between 45% and 65%.
+- Humidity levels should be between 45% and 65%.

-Concrete or timber sub-floors should have a moisture content of no more than 12% MC on a surface prong test or below 3% on a concrete moisture meter.
+Concrete or timber subfloors should have a moisture content of no more than 12% MC on a surface prong test, or below 3% on a concrete moisture meter.
 Different meters have different scales, so it’s important to check their documentation.

-• Subfloor levels should be no more than 3mm over a 1m distance in any direction.
+- Subfloor levels should be no more than 3 mm over a 1m distance in any direction.
 Use a long spirit level and ruler to check.
 Uneven floors should be leveled using leveling boards, plywood, or self-leveling compounds.

-• If there is old adhesive on the subfloor, it should be removed by scraping or sanding before installation.
+- If there is old adhesive on the subfloor, it should be removed by scraping or sanding before installation.
 Remove any old carpet or cushioned vinyl flooring, as laminate should be installed on a firm, stable surface.

 Acclimating A Laminate Floor